rajansagarwal/gardening/content/_index.md

 alias: "000"
 ---

-# chloe's digital garden 🪴
+# Chloe's Digital Garden 🪴
 👋 Hey, I'm Chloe Abrasada!
 As a chronic learner, I like my life with organized chaos.. hence the ~~scattered folder under folder~~ garden. 📁

 💡 I'm in love with learning!
 And I genuinely want to become more intentional with it.. here's me committing it into existence. 🌸